 Jerry and Ann went up one evening to see the apartment.
-Five rooms, two baths, a maid in black and starchy white, furniture which spoke exclusive little shops along Madison Avenue . . . and Mrs.
+Five rooms, two baths, a maid in black and starchy white, furniture which spoke exclusive little shops along Madison Avenue . . . and Mrs. Farrell.

 She was nice, Ann thought, just as Jerry had said.
-She was slim and dark, and so perfectly dressed in a simple black gown that you didn't realize how very much the dress had cc ..
+She was slim and dark, and so perfectly dressed in a simple black gown that you didn't realize how very much the dress had cr ..
 She showed them the apartment in an absent-minded way, as if it were something that didn't belong to her, and when Ann breathed embarrassedly, "But it's so lovely!
-I'm sure we couldn't afford it!" she laughed and said, "I'm so anxious to get people I know and pay you, instead of the other way around."
+I'm sure we couldn't afford it!" she laughed and said.
+"I'm so anxious to get people I know and like in here I'm almost willing to pay you, instead of the other way around '